SLAB-NLP/BUG/README.md

 ## Setup

-1. Unzip data.tar.gz -- this should create a `data` folder with the following files:
+1. Unzip `data.tar.gz` this should create a `data` folder with the following files:
    * balanced_BUG.csv
    * full_BUG.csv
    * gold_BUG.csv